MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/Petty-cash.md

 </tr>
 <tr class="even">
 <td>Operations limit</td>
-<td>Enter the maximum amount that is allowed for operations with counteragents in cash.</td>
+<td>Enter the maximum amount allowed for operations with counteragents in cash.</td>
 </tr>
 <tr class="odd">
 <td>Posting on earlier date</td>
-<td>Select this check box to enable cash transactions to be posted before the last date of the cash transaction.</td>
+<td>Select this checkbox to allow cash transactions to be posted before the last date of the cash transaction.</td>
 </tr>
 <tr class="even">
 <td>Dimensions</td>
 <td>Enter dimensions in the <strong>Department code</strong>, <strong>Analytical code</strong>, and <strong>Purpose code</strong> fields.
-The printing form for cash documents will reflect this information.</td>
+The printing page for cash documents will reflect this information.</td>
 </tr>
 <tr class="odd">
 <td>Use confirm status</td>
-<td>Select this check box to use an additional status, <strong>Confirmed</strong>, during the approval process for cash documents. </td>
+<td>Select this checkbox to use an additional status, <strong>Confirmed</strong>, during the approval process for cash documents. </td>
 </tr>
 </tbody>
 </table>